ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

 A ROS2 package containing the rover's URDF and SLAM Toolbox configuration.
 The URDF defines the `base_link → laser` transform at 0.1685m height, derived from physical measurement.
 Includes the SLAM Toolbox launch file and `slam_toolbox.yaml` configuration.
+SLAM Toolbox parameters have been tuned for full 10 Hz scan ingestion, reduced distance penalty, and a 15 m loop closure search radius suited to indoor room mapping.

 ```bash
 ros2 launch robot_description slam.launch.py